 * Monitor soil moisture and continue to water as necessary.

 * Clean up yard and put tools away, clean sprayers.

 * Monitor the winter protection and add more if it is washed away by winter rains.

-* Plan to attend Nashville Rose Society meeting in February.
+* Plan to attend the Nashville Rose Society meeting in February.

 * Join the American Rose Society.

 * Spray with a dormant oil spray when temps are over 40 degrees for 24 hours to lessen the effects of insects and blackspot.
 Be sure to spray the underside of the leaves.

 * Plan to attend Tenarky District winter workshop in 2022.